aws-samples/aws-scalable-big-blue-button-example/README.md

 - Cloudwatch Agent for [application](./scripts/bbb-cwagent.config) and [turn](./scripts/turn-cwagent.config) instances
     *the agent is automatically setup via UserData on bootstrap.
 To sent valid data to the Amazon Cloudwatch Service a custom agent config is used for application and turn servers*

+# Code Updates

+to update an already deployed stack just pull the current version of the IaC code repository.
+Afterwards you can start the upgrade process the same way as you would do the initial setup.

+# Versioning

+We're using the [Semantic Versioning](https://semver.org/) for this repo.
+Each major release will be tagged and can be pulled seperately.
+Be sure NOT to use the main branch if you want to be sure not pulling potential huge changes to the infrastrucutre unintentionally.
+Use the branches regarding to the major Version you want to stick to.

+# Troubleshooting hints
 ---
 # Resources